Merchant's House Museum: Site

 The Merchant's House Museum, originally the Seabury Tredwell House, is at 29 East Fourth Street in the NoHo neighborhood of Manhattan in New York City.
 It is on the north side of Fourth Street, between Lafayette Street to the west and Bowery to the east.
 The land lot is rectangular and measures 3072 ft2, with a frontage of 24.25 ft; the lot extends 128.83 ft back from the street.
 The current museum was built as one of six identical houses on the same block.

 Abutting the museum to the east is a public park named Manuel Plaza.
 Built atop a construction shaft for New York City Water Tunnel No. 3, it was named in honor of five African-born slaves who received land in the neighborhood from the Dutch West India Company.
-Several doors east of the museum, at 37 East Fourth Street, is the Samuel Tredwell Skidmore House, a three-story Greek Revival house built for a cousin of one of 29 East Fourth Street's early residents, Seabury Tredwell.
-The De Vinne Press Building to the west and the Astor Library (also known as the Public Theater) to the north are on the same block.
+Farther east, at 37 East Fourth Street, is the Samuel Tredwell Skidmore House, a three-story Greek Revival house built for a cousin of one of 29 East Fourth Street's early residents, Seabury Tredwell.
+The De Vinne Press Building to the west and the Astor Library Building to the north are on the same block.
 Other nearby buildings include the Firehouse of Engine Company No. 33 one block south, 357 Bowery half a block east, and the Schermerhorn Building half a block west.

 The site was formerly part of the estate of German-American businessman John Jacob Astor, who, in 1803, acquired land between what is now Astor Place and Great Jones Street.
 Astor subsequently built his mansion and horse stable directly to the west of the Seabury Tredwell House.
 In the 1830s, the wealthiest New Yorkers were starting to relocate northward from what is now the Financial District of Manhattan to what is now Lafayette Street in NoHo.
 At the time, the area surrounding Lafayette Street was still mostly undeveloped.
 Residential development in the area peaked at that time before moving northward again in the 1840s and 1850s.